percona/pmm-doc/docs/setting-up/client/mysql.md

 query_response_time_stats = ON
 ```

-You must also install the plugins in a `mysql` session.
+You must also install the plugins.

 *Session*